-The trend is this: many freelancers tend to post things on their blogs that go into the dense particulars of their field and their personal philosophy and take on the issues relevant to the community.
+The trend is this: many freelancers tend to publish things that go into the dense particulars of their field and their personal philosophy and take on the issues relevant to the community.

 There’s absolutely nothing wrong with expressing your opinion – if your main objective is to instruct other designers.
 However, I’m guessing that the majority of freelance designers out there have a more prosaic goal: to get more clients!

-Today, we’re going to explore three ways designers, when marketing, often drive the wrong kind of traffic to their personal blogs, and even drive the right kind of traffic away.
+Today, we’re going to explore three ways designers, when marketing, often drive the wrong kind of traffic to their websites, and even drive the right kind of traffic away.

 Going Window Shopping